 Jan 16th • Lorna Edwards (Cardiff, Wales) invited us to share our experiences of being secular dharma students/practitioners in Wellington, Cardiff and beyond.
 You can watch the conversation we had with Lorna on YouTube.

-Feb 13th • Winton Higgins (Sydney, Australia – in person) spoke on Secular Buddhism and the western search for meaning.
+Feb 13th • Winton Higgins (Sydney, Australia – in person) spoke on secular Buddhism and the western search for meaning.
 Tracking the ‘know thyself’ aphorism from the ancient Egyptians, through the ancient Greeks (oracle at Delphi) and early Christianity, he showed how these lead to modern iterations, including secular philosophy and psychoanalysis – and the supreme importance of the inner life, the reflective life.
 His notes can be found here.

-Apr 17th • Martine Batchelor (Aquitaine, France) spoke to us on topics raised in her most recent book What is this?
-Ancient questions for modern minds which was due to be published just days after this talk.
+Apr 17th • Martine Batchelor (Aquitaine, France) spoke to us on topics raised in her most recent book, What is this?
+Ancient questions for modern minds, which was due to be published just days after this talk.
 Watch Martine’s talk on YouTube.

 Bill works in the Sinai Health System in Toronto where he provides individual psychotherapy for people living with HIV and mindfulness group training for HIV+ gay men, psychiatric outpatients, and hospital employees.
 He has trained mental health professionals in mindfulness for more than a decade and is an Adjunct Lecturer at the Factor-Inwentash Faculty of Social Work, University of Toronto.
-You can read more about EFMT on Bill’s website mindfulfeeling.ca and download a copy of his recent paper on EFMT here.
+You can read more about EFMT on mindfulfeeling.ca and download a copy of his recent paper on EFMT here.

 Nov 20th • Bernd Kaponig (Vienna, Austria) will speak on emotions.